3 Timeless Lessons from The Richest Man in Babylon

 One of the core tenets for building financial discipline is to set aside 10% of your income for yourself.

-When you spend every dollar you make like that, you’re essentially working for everyone but yourself.
+The rest of your income gets claimed by landowners, merchants, retailers, or healthcare providers.
+When you spend every dollar you make, you’re essentially working for everyone but yourself.

 “What each of us calls our “necessary expenses” will always grow to equal our incomes unless we protest to the contrary.